 ICJ Doubles Workload Since 1990

-When the President of the International Court of Justice (ICJ) Peter Tomka addressed the High Level Meeting on the Rule of Law at the United Nations General Assembly, he emphasized that the work pace of the Court has doubled since 1990.
-In the last 22 years, the ICJ has issued twice as many judgments as it did in its first 44 years (a rate of 2.72 per year).
+Last week, the President of the International Court of Justice (ICJ) Peter Tomka addressed the High Level Meeting on the Rule of Law at the United Nations General Assembly.
+During his speech, he emphasized that the work pace of the Court has doubled since 1990.
+In the last 22 years, the Court has issued twice as many judgments as it did in its first 44 years (a rate of 2.72 per year).
 He also pointed out that approximately one-third of the States in the international community have accepted the Court's compulsory jurisdiction while more than 300 treaties call for dispute resolution to be performed by the Court.

 TrackBack URL for this entry: